Healthy Homes Assessment Melling

 • Does the home have sufficient ventilation including extractor fans?

-The repercussions of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of an Tenancy services ruling can be extremely costly for landlords and property managers.
-For expert assistance, get in touch today to book your rental properties home evaluation.
+The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy services ruling could be significant for property managers and landlords.
+For professional advice, call today to book your rental property home assessment.

 home assessments for rental properties